 However, Eagles fans the world over were relieved to hear that the final curtain had not yet fallen on their favorite band.
 After a short break in early 2006, the Eagles continued touring.
 Glenn also did several solo shows in July 2006 despite the fact that throughout the rest of that year and into 2007, he and the Eagles continued working on completing their first new studio album in over 25 years: Long Road Out of Eden.
 A double album, it certainly gave the fans their money's worth.
 The album debuted at #1 and showed the Eagles were still at the top of the game.
 Critics also recognized its worth when they awarded the instrumental Glenn penned entitled "I Dreamed There Was No War" the accolade of "Best Pop Instrumental Performance."
 The Eagles toured behind the album, off and on, for several years.

 But Glenn wasn't the kind of guy who was just about his career.
 He was dedicated to his family.
 In his words, "My first commitment is to them."
-He's also had a lot of opportunities to indulge his fondness for golf, a game at which he excels.
-He has golfed in several celebrity and pro-am tournaments.
-He has also participated in benefit tournaments to raise money for causes such as leukemia research and treatment, as well as the prevention and treatment of child abuse.
+He'd also developed quite a fondness for golf, a game at which he excelled.
+He even golfed in celebrity and pro-am tournaments for several years.
+Additionally, he participated in benefit tournaments to raise money for causes such as leukemia research and treatment, as well as the prevention and treatment of child abuse.
 Other charitable interests include the Aspen Youth Experience, which gives inner-city youths a chance to get out in the mountains, and the Children's Christian Fund.
 Glenn was always drawn the most towards children's charities.
 He didn't make a big show about giving to causes, but he was generous and caring.